JohnVolk/Rosely/README.rst

 Rosely
 ======

-Interactive windroses using pandas and plotly
+Interactive wind roses simplified using Plotly and pandas

-``Rosely`` leverages the polar bar char of `Plotly <https://plot.ly/python/>`__ and `pandas <https://pandas.pydata.org/>`__ to simplyfy the creation of beautiful and interactive windrose diagrams.
-This package was inspired by the Plotly polar bar chart with hoverable tooltips, zoom, pan, and other interactive features.``Rosely``'s main purpose is to make use of the Plotly polar bar chart more accessable and efficient for custom workflows using pandas and a simple object-oriented implementation.
+``Rosely`` leverages the polar bar char of `Plotly <https://plot.ly/python/>`__ and `pandas <https://pandas.pydata.org/>`__ to simplyfy the creation of beautiful and interactive wind rose diagrams.
+This package was inspired by the Plotly polar bar chart with hoverable tooltips, zoom, pan, and other interactive features. ``Rosely`` makes use of the Plotly polar bar chart for wind rose diagrams more accessable and efficient for custom workflows using pandas and a simple object-oriented implementation.

 Documentation
 -------------